Open-Systems-Pharmacology/ISOP-webinar---PK-Sim-MoBi-introduction/README.md

 ISOP QSP Webinar Series: Bridging and Tackling the Gap between Empirical and Systems Pharmacology Models: Where do we stand?
 Part 7: PK-Sim/Mobi – Open Systems Pharmacology Suite by Jan Schlender

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/E1wqbIN4MHM/0.jpg)](http://www.youtube.com/watch?v=E1wqbIN4MHM "ISOP Webinar")

+*Objectives*
+- Learn to set up a simulation for an ADC and compare the simulation to observed data
+- Examine the reason why the simulation does not fit the experimental data
+- Identify and add processes in order to describe the data
+- Consider to add the toxophore and its release mechanistically